Oaky Creek 2 Waste Coal Mine Gas Power Station

 Project Information:

-Oaky Creek 2 Waste Coal Mine Gas Power Station is a fugitive emissions project located at the Oaky Creek Coal Mine, approximately 17km east-southeast of the town of Tieri in Central Queensland.
-Registered in July 2015, the project operates within the Bowen Basin, a region heavily defined by major coal mining operations and cattle grazing.
-The site lies roughly 300km west of Rockhampton and over 100km northeast of the regional hub of Emerald.
+Oaky Creek 2 Waste Coal Mine Gas Power Station is an industrial fugitive emissions project located at the Oaky Creek Coal Mine, approximately 17km east of Tieri and 100km northeast of Emerald in Central Queensland.
+Registered in July 2015, the project operates within the heart of the Bowen Basin, a region globally renowned for high-quality metallurgical coal production.
+While the immediate site is an active industrial mine lease, the broader surrounding region is characterized by cleared Brigalow scrub utilized extensively for cattle grazing.